gabrik/ansible-playground/README.md

 ## Roles

-- kvm_provison => this roles allows to spawn (and destroy) VMs and virtual networks on libvirt
+- kvm_provison: this roles allows to spawn (and destroy) VMs and virtual networks on libvirt
+- lxd_provison: this roles allows to spawn (and destroy) containers with LXD

 ## Playbooks